lakshgupta8/CodeYogi-Lecture-78/README.md

-# AwesomeBuy.com 🛒
+# AwesomeBuy.com 🛒 (TypeScript)

-An e-commerce web application built with React, Vite, and Tailwind CSS featuring user authentication, product browsing, shopping cart functionality, and 10-minute same-day delivery.
+An e-commerce web application built with React, TypeScript, Vite, and Tailwind CSS featuring user authentication, product browsing, shopping cart functionality, and 10-minute same-day delivery.

 ### 🌐 Live Preview

-Check out the live demo here: [AwesomeBuy](https://codeyogi-lecture-77.netlify.app/)
+Check out the live demo here: [AwesomeBuy](https://codeyogi-lecture-78.netlify.app/)

 ### Implementation Notes

+- **TypeScript Migration**: The entire codebase has been migrated to TypeScript for better type safety and developer experience.
 - **Modern Approach**: Higher-Order Components (HOCs) are avoided in favor of Custom Hooks, which are considered a more modern and overall better way of React programming.
+- **Robust Error Handling**: Comprehensive error handling for API calls and user interactions.
+- **Optimized Performance**: Improved state management and reduced unnecessary re-renders.

 ## 🌟 Features